 Where Can I Find Approved Training Courses?

-If you are looking to find an approved implicit bias training course provider for Michigan, Kentucky, and Illinois, for example, look at the state website of approved training providers.
+If you are looking to find an approved implicit bias training course provider for Michigan or Illinois, for example, look at the state website of approved training providers.

 We also provide many other highly rated, quality courses for nurses.
 Additionally, ten percent of our annual profits fund our Last Dollar Scholarship program with built-in mentorship aimed at helping first-generation college students.

-If you’re looking for quality courses and a meaningful education, check out #1 Premiere Continuing Education.
+If you’re looking for quality courses and a meaningful education, check out Premiere Education.